icidasset/diffuse/README.md

 <img src="https://diffuse.sh/images/diffuse-dark.svg" alt="Diffuse" width="158" />

-_A music player which connects to your cloud/distributed storage,
+_A music player that connects to your cloud/distributed storage,
 in the form of a static, serverless, web application._

 📍 Available at [diffuse.sh](https://diffuse.sh/) and for [download](https://github.com/icidasset/diffuse/releases).